This course is only open to students of the BA Religiewetenschappen.

 Gain first-hand experience designing, conducting, presenting, and writing-up a research report.

 Gain critical thinking skills, fieldwork skills, oral and written communication skills, and knowledge of diverse cultures.

-Develop the following practical skills for fieldwork: designing a research project, ‘gaining access’ to communities, conducting qualitative interviews, writing ‘thick descriptions’, taking fieldnotes, and working with qualitative data analysis methods.
+Develop the following practical skills for fieldwork: designing a research project; gaining ‘access’ to a community; conducting qualitative interviews; conducting digital forms of qualitative social research; writing ‘thick description’; taking fieldnotes; and working with qualitative data analysis methods.